Devolutions/doc/docs/content/en/rdm/installation/client/terminal-services.md

 Whenever {{ en.RDM }} is started and it detects a new **default.cfg** file, the following dialog will appear:
 ![New default.cfg detected](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip10368.png)

 By selecting Use New Configuration (Lose Mine), the user's configuration is simply overwritten.
 If you only wish to update the {{ en.RDM }} license key after a renewal, choose Retrieve New Registration Only.
+{% endtabItem %}
+{% endtabs %}